ramigs/nuxt-fauna-article/nuxt-fauna.md

 Resource on writing schema

-In this section, we'll be creating a helper app `fauna-seeder` that we will be responsible for populating Fauna's database.
+In this section, we'll be creating the helper app `fauna-seeder` that will populate the database.

 It will also contain the GraphQL schema that represents and will be used to create the database and what resources the database will provide.